jacovone/cnodes-ui/README.md

 [DEMO Test board](https://unpkg.com/@marco.jacovone/cnodes-ui/dist/index.html)

+Once you've built the graph, you can press the **Run** button ti test its effect. please check the console to see the "Console" node output.

 ## State of the art

 The project is actually in a early alpha stage, but is growing rapidly ;-)